nomeata/haskell-for-readers/haskell-for-readers.md

 Done copying.
 ```

-Being able to abstract over `IO`-functions just like over anything else, and having precise control when they are *executed* (rather than just passed around), is again a very powerful tool.
+Being able to abstract over `IO`-functions just like over anything else, and having precise control when they are *executed* (rather than just passed around), is a very powerful tool.

 ::: Exercise
 What does this program do?